Google Ads campaigns ramp as the algorithm learns. Month 1 typically produces ~30% of full performance. Plan cash flow around that curve.

 --

 Campaigns running at projected efficiency.
-Good baseline for scaling decisions.
+Good baseline for scaling budget and expanding keyword sets.

 Free for Contractors